emberjs/rfcs/text/0779-first-class-component-templates.md

 ### Distinguishing class-backed and template-only components

 There is a small pedagogical difficulty, suggested by some of the language above, about the fact that we use `<template>` here to represent both the entirety of a component, when it is free-standing; and also the template portion of a component, when it is embedded in a class.
-Similarly, the proposed syntax for a TypeScript type signature must forbid the type parameter in class-backed components, because the correct home for the
+Similarly, the proposed syntax for a TypeScript type signature must forbid the type parameter in class-backed components, because the correct home for the type parameter is on the backing class itself.

 We could instead introduce `<component>` and `<template>` as separate constructs, where `<template>` provides a template definition for the class it is embedded in, and `<component>` defines a standalone component.
 In this approach, `<component>` could *not* be used within the body of a class, nor `<template>` in a standalone form.[^route-template]